featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

 - **FeatureHub polling client (GET request updates)**

   In this mode, you make a GET request, which you can choose to either do once, when specific things happen in your application, (such as navigation change) or on a regular basis (say every 5 minutes) and the changes will be passed into the FeatureHub repository for processing.

-### **Important Note**

-If you are using nodejs, this documentation is the same, but your library is [featurehub-javascript-node-sdk](https://www.npmjs.com/packages/featurehub-javascript-node-sdk) instead.
-If you are transitioning from the older libraries, the API is identical, simply replace the imported package.
-If you are using the browser, the documentation is the same, but your library is [featurehub-javascript-client-sdk](https://www.npmjs.com/featurehub-javascript-client-sdk).

-## Changelog

-### 1.0.1
-- Fix regression bug with strategies not being passed correctly and thus not serving the expected feature values

-### 1.0.0
-- Move from featurehub-eventsource-sdk + featurehub-repository, split out nodejs into its own repository to allow Angular & Vue to use this library.

-## SDK installation

-Run to install the dependency:

-`npm install featurehub-javascript-client-sdk`

-if you are using *nodejs* use

-`npm install featurehub-javascript-node-sdk`

-(and further imports you see below should refer to this node library instead of the client library)

 ## Quick start